SkeletonMan03/FZEasyMarauderFlash/README.md

 * ESP32-S2 (The ESP chip that is on the WiFi Devboard)
 * ESP32-WROOM

+## How to connect an ESP32-WROOM to the Flipper Zero
+ESP32-WROOM -> Flipper Zero
+TX0 -> RX
+RX0 -> TX
+GND -> GND
+3v3 -> 3v3

 ## TODO:
 * Code cleanup.
 * Add more chip compatibility.
+* Fix Windows bug where files cannot be deleted in order to be updated

 ## Acknowledgements:
 Disclaimer: Includes Acknowledgements from the above linked repo from UberGuidoz as this wouldn't exist without the original project